Get involved: send your pictures and news by texting Hillingdon Times to 80360, or email us

 Please note, the West Highland and Kyle lines are both scheduled ScotRail services, and use diesel-powered engines.

-Due to timetable changes and other factors outside our control, it may be necessary to alter the order of the excursions on your holiday.
-Please note that on 31st March, 7th April, 14th April, and 20th and 21st October the Strathspey Railway will not be operating.
+Please note that on 31st March, 7th April, 14th April, and 20th and 21st October 2014 the Strathspey Railway will not be operating.
 A day exploring Loch Ness will be offered instead.

 If you have notified us of any special requirements, please check that they have been noted and acknowledged.
 This is especially important with any dietary needs you may have.